wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 ### When GPU Acceleration Does Not Help

 For small problems (few lags, low degree, short time series), the overhead of GPU kernel launches and CPU-GPU memory copies may outweigh the computational benefit.
-SysIdentPy includes an internal fast-path for Polynomial NARMAX prediction that automatically decides whether to use the GPU or fall back to CPU based on the problem size and backend characteristics.
+SysIdentPy therefore keeps 1-step prediction backend-native, but currently routes sequential prediction (`steps_ahead=None` and `steps_ahead > 1`) on non-NumPy backends through a NumPy/CPU implementation and converts the final output back to the original namespace and device.

 ### Numerical Equivalence